m-ghiringhelli/m-ghiringhelli/README.md

 - 👋 Hi, I’m Marcus!
-- 👀 I’m interested in getting started!
+- 👀 I’m interested in developing React apps!
-- 🌱 I’m currently learning how many things I don't know
+- 🌱 I’m currently learning how to properly write tests
-- 💞️ I’m looking to collaborate on real beginner stuff
+- 💞️ I’m looking to collaborate on anything with React
 - 📫 How to reach me : mghiring@gmail.com

 <!---